 - You’re in “Settings,” now choose “Accessibility” and then “Subtitle.”

 - Highlight the “Subtitles” section and select “On.”

 Unfortunately, PlayStation 4 users have reported that there were a lot of issues with subtitles and captions, such as them being slow and delayed.
 Others complained about the lack of options for text size and background opacity, as well as the subtitles often floating on top of the screen.

-Some even said that they couldn’t’ change the subtitles at all, that even after they did so on their pc, the changes wouldn’t appear in PS4.
+Some even said that they couldn’t change the subtitles at all.
+Even after they did so on their PC, the changes wouldn’t appear in PS4.

 One of the suggested fixes for subtitles/captions problems on PS4 looks like this: